 But, occasionally, I’ll make pizza during the week as a destination dish rather than an end of the week afterthought.
 It recently dawned on me that many of the ingredients commonly used in pizza are naturally high in glutamate, the amino acid responsible for umami flavor, so I set out to capitalize on that and create the ultimate umami bomb pizza.
 Here’s what I created.

 I started with fresh pizza dough.
-I love using a ball of fresh pizza dough that I can get for $1.50 in the deli section of my grocery.
+I love using a ball of fresh pizza dough that I can get in the deli section of my grocery.
 Next, I added pizza sauce.
-You can make a fresh one out of tomatoes, onion, herbs and spices, but my tomato plants are under-performing this year, so I just use a jarred sauce.
+You can make a fresh one out of tomatoes, onion, herbs and spices, but I just use a jarred sauce.
 The tomatoes in the sauce are the first food to contribute an umami flavor to this dish, and the sauce as a whole will add some sweetness to round out the flavors in the pizza.